RugvedKatole/mrpp_sumo/README.md

     - algo_name
     - sim_length (in secs)
     - init_locations: '' (if empty, locations picked at random)

+  You may need to add additional parameters depending on the patrolling algorithm.

-- Add a *.graphml file in /graph_ml folder and a *.nod.xml, *.edg.xml, *.net.xml, *.sumocfg in /graph_sumo for the corresponding graphs
+- Add a *.graphml file in ./graph_ml folder and a *.nod.xml, *.edg.xml, *.net.xml, *.sumocfg in /graph_sumo for the corresponding graphs

-- Create an /outputs folder (if not already)
+- Create a ./outputs folder (if not already)

 ### Running a simulation